1100 Vance Street

 Greenview Cemetery (Mowing Season March-October)

-Loose leaf pickup starts in November and continues on until the first of January.
+Loose leaf pickup starts each year in November and continues on until the first of January.
 Loose leaves must be raked to the curb for pickup, which is done on a weekly basis.
 There is no loose leaf pickup collection in 2020 during the week of Christmas.
 Collection will resume the last week of the month and conclude at the end of the week of January 4, 2021.

 Solid Waste Management